nils-werner/raspi-dashboard/README.md

     data/home/display/.xinitrc

 contains a line `dwb -R http://www.google.com/`.
 The URL in this line will be loaded by the browser upon booting.
 Insert your URL here.

+Lastly, the Raspberry Pi is configured to boot with an image rotated 90 degrees to the left.
+Remove the line

+    +display_rotate=3

+in

+    patch/boot-etc.patch

+if you want to boot with a normal image instead.

 Feedback, Contributions